typst-community/guidelines/src/chapters/api/interoperability.typ

   ```
 ]

-An example of both exposed internals and configurable behavior allowing interoperability is the #mty.package[Fletcher] package, which builds on #mty.package[CeTZ].
+An example of both exposed internals and configurable behavior allowing interoperability is the #package[Fletcher] package, which builds on #package[CeTZ].
-#mty.package[Fletcher] exposes a simplified API to draw diagrams of all kinds involving arrows.
+#package[Fletcher] exposes a simplified API to draw diagrams of all kinds involving arrows.
-In order to allow users to draw anything the package itself may not natively support, #mty.package[Fletcher] allows accessing all resolved coordinates and items before they are passed to #mty.package[CeTZ] for drawing.
+In order to allow users to draw anything the package itself may not natively support, #package[Fletcher] allows accessing all resolved coordinates and items before they are passed to #package[CeTZ] for drawing.

 See @sec:api:flex for more guidelines on flexibility.